A comparison of the effectiveness of alternative DC and CDC designs in a UK market: Network architecture and implementation

 \item The fourth and fifth layers are identical to the second layer.

-\item The final output layer has 2 nodes, which represent the two predictions the network must make, the quantity to invest in a risky asset and the proportion of wealth to consume.
+\item For the final layer, if we have $n$ assets to invest in, then we have nodes.
+Each node represents a control we have over the problem.
+The $n-1$ controls represent the investment proportions to choose.
+Since proportions must sum to 1, one proportion is automatically determined as 1 minus the total investment proportion.
+The remaining control is the proportion of wealth to consume.
 Because of the way the GRU is used, we therefore obtain investment and consumption decisions in each year of our simulation.
 Consumption before retirement is ignored by our loss function.

 \end{itemize}